 (Convention de La Haye du 5 octobre 1961)

 We prepare the document normally except that the signature and embossed seal over the signature are affixed in the presence of a notary public or the local Clerk of Courts.
 The notarized documents are then sent by W&L, along with a check for the charges, to the Secretary of the Commonwealth with a cover letter explaining what is wanted, including the name of the country in which the Apostille is expected to be used, and enclosing a stamped envelope addressed back to us.
-When the Apostille and original document are received back from Richmond, and after we have received the student's payment, we send the whole package on to the originally requested address.
+When the Apostille and original document are received back from Richmond, and after we have received the student's payment, we send the whole package via USPS first class mail to the originally requested address.

 The U.S. Department of State also has an Office of Authentications which will provide a federal authentication for specific purposes, for countries which are not part of the Hague Convention, and rarely for a federal Apostille.